 3. Treasure experiences over objects.

 Everything that glitters isn’t gold, and your material possessions won’t fill any void in your life.
-A study on aspiring for financial success has shown that materialistic world views correlates to lower self-actualization, less vitality, more anxiety, and more depression.
+A study on aspiring for financial success has shown that materialistic world views correlate to lower self-actualization, less vitality, more anxiety, and more depression.

 Experiences are the memories we look back on with happiness, not the $50 shirt bought 10 years ago.
 Find true joy in the experiences shared with those around you.

 Not only is television filled with advertisements, but so are the shows themselves.
 Every time that you see a brand being displayed in a show, that is a form of subliminal advertisement known as product placement.

 Nevertheless, when E.T. became a hit in theaters, the sales for the peanut butter candy dramatically increased; some say the company’s revenue tripled!
 All this was thanks to Elliot using the candy to lure E.T.

 5. Cut back on the Internet & Social Media

 Just like television, the internet and social media are also bad for your wallet.
 Internet providers track your browsing history and spending habits to figure out what you are interested in.
 Once they know this, they target advertisements specifically for you.

 Have you ever looked up something, only to see a commercial or ad about it later on?
 I know I have!
 Comment below with your experience!
 My own happened when I was looking up natural flea remedies, the very next day, there was a pet store ad on tv for flea medication!
 Whoa!

 Social media influencers are also paid to be brand ambassadors for different products.
 They take pictures and post videos using them on social media as part of their contracts.
 Their goal is to make the people who follow them buy these products.

 It will be easier to keep your eyes on the prize (your goals) if you avoid advertising by social media influencers and others online.

 6. Recognize that celebrities go broke too.